 Adult Skate Camps

 In just one weekend get rolling with ease with our Outdoor Skate Basics Learn-to-skate course.
 Our Outdoor Skate Basics course is the world’s first comprehensive outdoor inline skate lesson program.
-The course is carefully designed to prepare beginners and beyond for safe, effective recreational outdoor inline skating!
+This adult skate camp is carefully designed to prepare beginners and beyond for safe, effective recreational outdoor inline skating!

 “Thanks for a great weekend!
 You are a gifted teacher and I learned so much.”
 Devine T.